Stuycs-K/finalproject-09-chen-stacey-liu-sophie-calungsod-r/DEVLOG-Stacey.md

 - Spent 10 minutes editing jump functions to handle empty Stack
 - Spent 10 minutes freeing memory
 - Spent 10 minutes thinking of more test cases

+### 2024-05-30 - Wrote test cases for subroutine
+- Spent class period writing test cases for subroutine and making sure it works as expected